For As Long As It Rains

 Although they've pledged not to watch the clock, curt discussions and arguments suggest that they're on borrowed time at this house, and that they'll mostly use it to make love.
 Be it on the couch or the bed under those clinically precise ceiling beams, Zviane's figures are frequently disrobing, engaging in playful and graphic sexual romps that are as beautifully drawn as they are frank.
 Naked bodies twist and tumble, with the action of each bold scene proving in stark contrast to the home's clean backdrops.

 Music plays a refreshing role in For As Long As It Rains; it underpins the erotic nature of Zviane's comic but backstory is scarce.
-There are no names, no occupations, and little indication of the pair's history other than that they were in college together, and that the home belongs to a friend called Jerome.
+There are no names, no occupations, and little indication of the pair's history other than that they were in college together, and that the home belongs to a friend named Jerome.

 The lack of establishing details weakens the impact of For As Long As It Rains, as the drama would likely cut deeper if we had a clearer picture of the characters.
 But this work, which relies far more on evocative wordless panels and the artist's emotional figures than it does copy, still elicits sympathy in that we're able to deduce that the road here has been arduous for the young lovers.
-And the choice to skimp-out on plot even finds its way into a conversation between intimate encounters, making plain that Zviane's hope for us mirrors the sentiment she has in mind for these secluded characters -- to take this spare but resonant moment-in-time for what it is.
+And the choice to skimp-out on plot even finds its way into a conversation between intimate encounters, making plain that Zviane's hope for us mirrors the sentiment she has in mind for these secluded characters—to take this spare but resonant moment-in-time for what it is.

 "This is amazing, right?" asks the man at the kitchen island.
 "The food is great, the sex is great, this place is cool.
-Why not just enjoy the moment -- no past, no future?"
+Why not just enjoy the moment—no past, no future?"

 For As Long As It Rains images © 2015 Sylvie-Anne Ménard.
 Translation © 2015 Helge Dascher.